 Next, join a local family for a week-long homestay and full immersion into Tico living and Spanish language.
 Projects and other group activities continue during the day and we eat meals with our homestay hermanos and hermanas.

-After our homestays, we say adios to our families, and begin five days of adventure travel.
-First, we head into the mountains at the base of Cerro Chirripó National Park to a sustainably run ecolodge, our base for two days of adventure.
+After our homestays, we say adiós to our families, and begin five days of adventure travel.
+First, we head into the mountains at the base of Cerro Chirripó National Park to a sustainably run ecolodge, our base for outdoor adventures.
 Hike the lushly forested hills, learn to make cheese, or relax in natural hot springs.
-Then travel southwest along the coast to beach bungalows for two days of snorkeling, surfing, and exploration in and around a renowned national park.
+Then travel along the Southern Pacific coast to beach bungalows for several days of snorkeling, surfing, and exploration in and around a renowned national park.
 Spanish speaking and learning continues as we interview wildlife guides, help cooks in the kitchen, see a movie in Spanish at the cine, play card games, and interact with friendly Ticos.

 At the end of the month we undertake one last challenge together—a white water rafting trip down the Rio Pacuare.
 With professional guides to teach us the basics, we dive in, quite literally, to this exhilarating rafting trip through virgin rainforest.
 It is the perfect setting to reflect on all or your experiences and how much your Spanish has improved during our time together in Costa Rica.

 - Volunteer with local teenagers to rebuild a community center, school, or church.